Food-Static-Data/sd/README.md

 ---

 #### How to generate additional files
-to run generetor (it will run in writeFile.js function writeFiles())
+to run generator (it will run in writeFile.js function writeFiles())
 ```
 npm run generateFiles
 ```